alyakin314/alyakin314.github.io/index.md

 While a student there I was fortunate to be advised by [Suchi Saria](https://suchisaria.jhu.edu/) and
 [Avanti Athreya](https://engineering.jhu.edu/ams/faculty/avanti-athreya/).
-During my gap year I worked as an Assistant Research Engineer at my alma mater's Department of Applied Mathematics & Statistics.
-I was a part of the [NeuroData](https://neurodata.io/) lab and primarily worked with [Carey Priebe](https://www.ams.jhu.edu/~priebe/) on various problems in statistical graph inference and with [Joshua Vogelstein](https://jovo.me/) on causal inference from observational health data.
+During my gap year I worked as an Assistant Research Engineer at my alma mater.
+I was a part of the [NeuroData](https://neurodata.io/) lab where I worked with [Carey Priebe](https://www.ams.jhu.edu/~priebe/) on various problems in statistical graph inference and with [Joshua Vogelstein](https://jovo.me/) on causal inference from observational health data.